Arts & Culture

 girrls to the front

 “In being part of the Harbour Marketplace community I’ve met loads of people.
 And the connections that I’ve made have then lead on to so many new opportunities.
-The Harbour Arm team were looking for someone to be involved with an event called Girrls To The Front.
-This was a festival here in the East Yard at the Harbour Arm where girls would be leading the music, food, activities, you name it.
+The Harbour team were looking for someone to be involved with an event called Girrls To The Front.
+This was a festival in what was called the East Yard at the Harbour where girls would be leading the music, food, activities, you name it.
 The plan was for me to paint a backdrop before the event but the weather was against us and I ended up painting during the event – which was actually the best outcome.
 I really felt part of it, and it meant that loads of people came up to ask me about what I was doing.

 “There were little girls here trying to copy the positions of the women in my paintings.
 I love seeing people react to my art.
 In working down here you can interact with the public and get direct feedback on your work.”